Center for Orthopaedics and Sports Medicine

 Hand and wrist problems are widespread, especially now that people spend so much time operating electronic devices.
-If you’re experiencing pain or loss of function in your hands or wrists, Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and Shenandoah, Texas, can help.
+If you’re experiencing pain or loss of function in your hands or wrists, Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and The Woodlands, Texas, can help.
 Dr. Blackwell is an accomplished orthopaedic and sports medicine specialist who has considerable expertise in treating a wide range of hand and wrist conditions.
 Call the Center for Orthopaedics and Sports Medicine today to find out more or request an appointment online.

 Hand and wrist problems are very common, mainly because hands and wrists get used so much.